jdbrew/M-L-Personas/Personas/ml_framework_personas-stage1.md

 # Management and Leadership Framework - Stage 1 Personas

-**Version:** 0.2.3
+**Version:** 1.0.0
+**Updated:** 2025-11-26

 ## Document Purpose

-This extended persona document supports gap-analysis testing of learning modules across all competency levels.
-Each persona now includes diversity profiles reflecting WRES/WDES workforce data, learning readiness profiles, and specific evaluation criteria to test whether modules genuinely address power, difference, inclusion, and transformational learning as specified in the design guidelines.
+These personas support testing of Stage 1 learning modules across all competencies.
+Each persona includes comprehensive diversity profiles reflecting WRES/WDES workforce data, learning readiness profiles, and specific evaluation criteria to test whether modules genuinely address power, difference, inclusion, and transformational learning as specified in the design guidelines.
+Personas are designed to ensure modules are inclusive, accessible, and transformational rather than purely informational.

 ---